 But a donor’s first gift shouldn’t be your organization’s endgame.
 It should be the start of a journey: a long-term, mutually beneficial relationship with your organization.

-It’s vital that your organization builds a donor retention strategy.
+It’s vital that your organization uses top donor retention strategies to keep donors giving.

 Why wouldn’t you want an engaged, active donor base?
 And why wouldn’t donors want to feel passionate about their gifts?

 We all know that retaining donors is important, but how can you get started with an effective strategy?